 Elementary statistics of the data set (averages, standard deviations, medians and quartiles, Kendall's tau); evaluation of the model function (and it's inverse if applicable); differential and integral calculation; residual graph.
 The results can be saved in a HTML file with embedded "Scalable Vector Graphic" (SVG).
 Example

 Short introduction video; watch fullscreen for best quality.

 You don't know what to do with your data?
 Trouble finding a good experiment setup, a measurement strategy, calibration?
 Confused about all the methods that exist?
 Questions about the most efficient usage of this program?

-I can assist you personally, in simple words, because I hate unnecessary complicated technical mumbo jumbo!
-In spite of my long experience in math tutoring, of course I don't have all the answers, but asking is free!
+I can assist you personally to help you solve your research challenges.
+In spite of my long experience in math & physics tutoring, of course I don't have all the answers, but asking is free!
 No cure, no pay!

-The first version of this software program is released the 10th of April, 2021.
-The current version 1.2.2 (6 May 2022) has some extra models and examples.
+Version history: The first version of this software program is released the 10th of April, 2021.

 Requirements: pc with Windows 7 or later/Mac with Windows emulator; recommended screen resolution: 1920x1080 (full HD).

 Author: Koen Van de moortel - email@example.com - +32 9 2277036 or +32 47 7368526 - Presentation on Youtube